Pokecord-Official/Pokecord-Guide/items.md

 # Custom Items

-We have tried our best to make sure that all mechanics in Pokecord++ are as accurate as possible.
 To keep things fun and interesting, we have introduced a few of our own items.

 ## <div style="display: flex;align-items: center"><img src="https://cdn.discordapp.com/emojis/1311293123430846534.png" width="40" height="40" style="margin-right:5px">Relics</div>

 Relics are special consumable items in the [shop](/commands/shop.md) that have a percentage chance to turn an existing Pokémon into a shiny.
-Every relic also provides a guaranteed iV boost to the Pokémon.
-The three types of relics with their exact percentage values are provided below.
+Every relic also provides a guaranteed IV boost to the Pokémon.
+Below are the three types of relics with their exact percentage values.

 > ### <div style="display: flex;align-items: center"><img src="https://cdn.discordapp.com/emojis/1276958334452502619.png" width="40" height="40" style="margin-right:5px">Relic Platinum</div>
 >